mehdinewdesign/FastFoodRestaurant/README.md

 ### Prerequisites

-This project the follow software install in your local machine:
+This project need the following software install in your local machine to work:

 [.NET Core 3.1 or later](https://dotnet.microsoft.com/download)